JeffMuter/jeffmuter-portfolio/README.md

 // TODO

+App:

+1. Change font

 About:

-1. Something to go on right side of screen for About - too much empty space.
+1. Something to go on right side of screen for About - too much empty space

 Skills: